atRobJustice/The-Ledger/DOCUMENTATION.md

 ### `dice-overlay.js`
 Creates a full-window transparent canvas, initialises `dice.js`, and exposes `rollDice(config)` given a dice notation (`5v/2h` = 5 normal, 2 hunger).
 Listens for `Ctrl + R` keyboard shortcut.

+### `tooltips.js`
+Provides context-sensitive Bootstrap tooltips for Attributes and Skills.
+Listens for value-change events from `character-sheet.js` (and direct dot clicks) to keep the tooltip data in sync without forcing the tooltip to reopen.

 ---